Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 <!-- ### Blog
-- The blog displays each post made by a staff member
-- Paginations is used to display 4 posts per page
+- Blog posts are displayed
+- All blog posts are organised into a pagianted format for every 6 posts
+- User stories covered:

 <details><summary>See feature images</summary>